sha5b/Photo-Focus-Stacker/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a Non-Commercial Open Source License (NCOSL).
+This means:
+- ✅ Free for personal and academic use
+- ✅ Open source and can be modified
+- ✅ Must maintain the same license if distributed
+- ❌ Cannot be used for commercial purposes without permission
+- ❌ Cannot be sold or included in commercial products

+See the LICENSE file for full details.

+For commercial licensing inquiries, please open an issue or contact the project maintainer.